Anceloth/scrap-front/README.md

 # ✨ Scrap Front

-### 🔐 Una aplicación React moderna con autenticación elegante y tema dinámico
+### 🔐 A modern React application with elegant authentication and dynamic theming

 <br>